tradingstrategy-ai/top-framework/docs/source/redis.rst

 For each task/request we make start end end write in Redis.

-See :py:class:`top.redis.tracker.Tracker` class for example.
+See :py:class:`top.redis.tracker.RedisTracker` class for example.

 - You can use the class as-is from any Python application